Sarmad

-Sarmad (سرمد), also transliterated as Sarmed, is a masculine Persian/Arabic given name meaning "eternal" or "everlasting".
-The name is also given to Christian male babies born in the Middle East.
+Sarmad (سرمد), also transliterated as Sarmad, Sermed, Sarmed, is a given name of Arabic origin meaning “eternal” or “everlasting.”
+The name is used in Iraq mainly as well as in Iran and other parts of the Middle East.
+It is not associated with any particular religious tradition and is typically given to boys, though it is occasionally used for girls..
 Notable people with the name include: